 Books that Inspire

-The Debt of Tamar is a work of fantasy, but that doesn't mean it wasn't inspired by real people and real events.
+The Debt of Tamar is a work of historical fiction, inspired by real people and real events.

 Browse through the books below to learn more about the men and women who inspired the book.

 * The published journal of this beautiful young woman was of tremendous help and inspiration to me while writing the portions of my book that took place in France.
 It gave me an in-depth understanding of what life was like for a well-to-do, young Jewish person during the Nazi-occupation of France.
 Several of my characters, including Jacob and Haya, would have been living in a very similar neighborhood and frequenting many of the same places.

 I learned about popular hang-outs, busy boulevards, music shops, coffee houses and gardens that really existed and were frequented by young people of the day.
 The particulars of Haya and Jacob's "outting" were inspired by many of the same activities Helene would engage in, including walks through Luxembourg Gardens and a visit to the Record shop.
 Included in the published journal of Helene Berr was a map of the area, which was particularly useful in plotting my characters' day-to-day moves.
 I also learned about many important historical events, restrictions that were placed on Jews, and the bombing of The Synagogue de la Victoire in 1941.

 I came to know the doubts, the fears, and the hopes of this very courageous, very extraordiary young woman.
 It was particularly painful to read this journal, knowing all too well what the end held in store.